-Princeton Review LSAT Prep is a decent LSAT course.
+Princeton Review LSAT Prep is a solid LSAT course.
 To help you determine if it’s the right course for you, I’ll discuss the history, pros and cons, course packages, rating, and ideal candidates for Princeton Review.

 Princeton Review is one of the largest test-prep companies and offers services for exams ranging from the ACT and SAT to the MCAT and LSAT.
-For LSAT prep, it offers both online and self-paced online courses and in person and online tutoring.
+For LSAT prep, it offers both online and self-paced online courses and in-person and online tutoring.

-So, the Princeton Review LSAT prep passes the two major tests.
+So, Princeton Review LSAT passes the two major tests.
 First of all, it uses real LSAT questions for its study materials, and if you keep up with our articles then you know how important this is.

 And, maybe even more importantly, the course instructors have scored at a high level on an actual LSAT exam.
 To qualify for instructing the LSAT at Princeton Review, you must have scored at least a 170 on the LSAT, which is the 97th percentile.

 This is a favorable level compared to competitors such as Kaplan, which requires an unofficial score of the 90th percentile, and TestMasters, which requires scores in the 98th percentile.

 Furthermore, Princeton Review’s online courses are given at competitively affordable rates and their tutoring packages are actually some of the most reasonably priced that we’ve seen from companies of this size.

 However, Princeton review is limited by the fact that all of their courses are only offered online.
 Students who prefer in-person instruction will be at a disadvantage with Princeton Review.

 Overall, Princeton Review’s LSAT prep is an effective option for students looking specifically for online courses.